 Do this for your clothes, too.
 If your holding onto a pair of jeans you fit into when you were 18 to help “motivate” you to get fit, but you’re 36 now, let go of them!
 Just buy a fabulous new pair if you change shape – you are worth it!

 If you have a lot of books or papers around, consider scanning the papers and keeping them on the cloud and buy digital versions of books you aren’t super attached to.

 2. Look at the Colour Palette in Your Home

-The colours we see have a profound impact on our emotions – there’s a reason why brands choose bright colours if they want you to be excited and take action!
-Neutral and muted colours are much easier on the eye, so if you’re finding it hard to relax at home, consider redecorating so your most-used rooms (such as your bedroom, bathroom, living room, and home office) have neutral colours.
+The colors we see have a profound impact on our emotions – there’s a reason why brands choose bright colors if they want you to be excited and take action!
+Neutral and muted colors are much easier on the eye, so if you’re finding it hard to relax at home, consider redecorating so your most-used rooms (such as your bedroom, bathroom, living room, and home office) have neutral colors.

 3. Consider Using Plants and Flowers

 Unless you’re someone who likes those extremely minimalist interiors, plants and/or flowers will help you find your home more relaxing.
 While some find large bunches of flowers relaxing, the majority of us will find foliage more so.
 Studies have found that even looking at pictures of greenery help us relax, so a few touches of green around the home can do wonders.